textrealm/textrealm.github.io/index.md

 - Check user emails upon signing up to make sure that they are registered 'hawaii.edu' accounts.
 - Include character limits
 - Fix price/any number fields by setting a limit

+Thank you again to Jewel R., Michael S., Alex N., Jathryn R., Osiris S., Charlie D., and Arleigh R. for your feedback on the application!

 ### Community Feedback